GMvandeVen/class-incremental-learning/README.md

 Although it is possible to run this script as is, it will take long and it might be sensible to use fewer random seeds or to parallellize the experiments.

+**NOTE: there seems to be an issue with the implementation of BI-R in this repository.
+I am trying to figure out what is wrong.
+For now, please instead use [this repository](https://github.com/GMvandeVen/brain-inspired-replay) or [this repository](https://github.com/GMvandeVen/continual-learning) to run BI-R. Apologies!**

 ## Running custom experiments
 With this code it is also possible to run custom class-incremental learning experiments.